Exotic Twisted Equivariant K-Theory: Introduction

-Secondly, in \cite{HM15} we establish a localisation theorem (about the map $res$) for the completed periodic exotic twisted $\TT$-equivariant cohomology for loop spaces and apply it to establish T-duality in a background flux in type II String Theory from a loop space perspective.
-Continuing along this clue, we recently used in \cite{HM17} the exotic twisted $\TT$-equivariant cohomology to enhance T-duality on twisted differential forms on circle bundles, where we also showed the exchange of winding and momentum for the first time in the model of \cite{BEM04a, BEM04b}.
-For an alternate approach to T-duality on loop space using twisted chiral de Rham cohomology instead, see \cite{LM}.
+Secondly, in \cite{HM15} we established a localisation theorem (about the map $res$) for the completed periodic exotic twisted $\TT$-equivariant cohomology for loop spaces and apply it to establish T-duality in a background flux in type II String Theory from a loop space perspective.
+Continuing along these lines, we recently used in \cite{HM17} the exotic twisted $\TT$-equivariant cohomology to enhance T-duality on twisted differential forms on circle bundles, where we also showed that T-duality exchanges winding and momentum in a background flux for the first time in the model of \cite{BEM04a, BEM04b}.
+For an alternate approach to T-duality on loop space using the twisted chiral de Rham cohomology instead, see \cite{LM}.

+There are several approaches in the literature to the K-theory of loop spaces, and we mention two of them here.
+The first is \cite{Bry90}, who considers Virasoro equivariant (infinite dimensional) vector bundles $E$ over loopspace such that the restriction to the constant loops $E\Big|_M$ decomposes as a direct sum $\bigoplus_n E_n$ under the action of the infinitismal generator of the rotation group, where each $E_n$ is a finite rank vector bundle and $E_n=0$ for $n<n_0$ for some $n_0$.
+The second is related to Chas-Sullivan string topology, cf. \cite{KLW}.